felipe-m/tutorial_freecad_wb/tut_fwb_3.md

 We are going to make modifications to the [InitGui.py](basic3_wb/InitGui.py).

 The icon, MenuText and ToolTip are different.
-Check the file to see what is different.
+Check the source file to see what is different.

-For this workbench, the Initialize function will have 3 commands:
+For this workbench, the **Initialize** function will have 3 commands:
 - Basic3_MakeBox
 - Basic3_MakeBoxDialog
 - Basic3_MakeBoxEdgeP